Get your admission requirements and application deadline for this programme by following our guide.

-- country list. and a completed bachelor’s degree comparable to a Norwegian bachelor’s degree.
-Applicants with foreign education, please refer to the
+You must have a bachelor’s degree comparable to a Norwegian bachelor’s degree.

 60 ECTS credits at bachelor level, which includes the subject areas mechanics, electromagnetism, oscillations and waves, quantum physics, experimental physics, and thermodynamics and statistical physics.
 At the University of Oslo, this corresponds to the following courses:

-At least 20 ECTS credits natural sciences on advanced bachelor level.
+At least 20 ECTS credits natural sciences on advanced bachelor Level.

 If you have completed studies/courses outside the University of Oslo, you must also upload course descriptions.
 The course names and codes on the course descriptions must match the transcript of records.